collinsceleb/event-tracker-react/README.md

-A react application to track events.
+A react application to track expenses.